oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/manually-create-domain/README.md

 In both of these commands, replace `YOUR_NAMESPACE` with the namespace that you created the domain in, and replace `YOUR_DOMAIN` with the `domainUID` you chose.

-## Details of the domain custom resource YAML file